CloudVE/cloudbridge/docs/topics/paging_and_iteration.rst

 --------
 Most provider services have list() methods, and all list methods accept a limit parameter which specifies the maximum number of results to return.
-If a limit is not specified, cloudbridge will default to the global configuration variable `default_result_limit`, which can be modified through the provider config.
+If a limit is not specified, CloudBridge will default to the global configuration variable `default_result_limit`, which can be modified through the provider config.

 Since the returned result list may have more records available, CloudBridge